-- 1. Analyze their quantitative ability.
-(K4) - 2.
-Understand the ability of arithmetic reasoning along with creative thinking and problem solving skills.
+1. 1.
+Analyze their quantitative ability.
+(K4)

+- 2. Understand the ability of arithmetic reasoning along with creative thinking and problem solving skills.
 (K2) - 3.
 Create their verbal ability through vocabulary building and grammar.
 (K6) - 4.
-Evaluate the situations to analyse the computational methods in order to identify and abstract the programming task involved.
+Evaluate the situations to analyze the computational methods in order to identify and abstract the programming task involved.
 (K5) - 5.
-Analyse tasks in which the numerical techniques are applicable in order to apply them to write, edit, compile, debug, correct, recompile and run programs.
+Analyze tasks in which the numerical techniques are applicable in order to apply them to write, edit, compile, debug, correct, recompile and run programs.
 (K4) - 6.
-Understand the data manipulation and visualization.
-(K2)
+Analyze and Design applications using Arrays, Strings, Pointers, Structures and Unions.
+(K4)